Concepts¶

 In our context, a lab refers to a networking lab consisting of interconnected nodes following a specific network topology.

-LTB Operator
+LTB Operator¶

 The LTB Operator is a K8s Operator for the LTB application, which is responsible for creating, configuring, and managing the emulated network topologies of the LTB application inside a Kubernetes cluster.
 It also automatically updates the status of the labs based on the current state of the associated containers and virtual machines, ensuring accurate and real-time lab information.

-Lab Template
+Lab Template¶

-A LabTemplate is a Kubernetes custom resource (CR), that defines a template for a lab.
+is a Kubernetes custom resource (CR), that defines a template for a lab.
 It contains information about which nodes are part of the lab, their configuration, and how they are connected to each other.

-Lab Instance
+Lab Instance¶

-A LabInstance is a custom resource (CR) that describes a specific lab intended for deployment within a Kubernetes cluster.
-It has a reference to the LabTemplate you want to use and also has a status field that is updated by the LTB Operator.
-This status field shows how many pods and VMs are running in the lab and the status of the LabInstance itself.
-In addition, it also has a dns address field, that will be used to access the nodes using the web-based terminal.
+you want to use and also has a status field that is updated by the LTB Operator.
+This status field shows how many pods and VMs are running in the lab and the status of the LabInstance

-Node Type
+Node Type¶

 If you would like to familiarize yourself with the Kubernetes concepts mentioned above, please refer to the following links: